 New online video tugs at heartstrings, history.

-An online video posted on the Minnesota Vikings' website Saturday signaled the start of a broad pitch for a new stadium.
+An online video posted on the Minnesota Vikings' website this weekend signaled the start of a broad pitch for a new stadium.

 The two-minute video is a stirring montage of images from the old Met Stadium in Bloomington, former coach Bud Grant's stoic stare and fans.